An IGate (Internet Gateway) has two functions: to pass all packets

 Third Party Packets

-The link to the left takes you to the chapter in the specification on
+Please refer to the chapter in the APRS specification on

 third-party packets.
 At this time, all IGates strip any path information